Analyzing Material Recognition Performance of Thermal Tactile Sensing using a Large Materials Database and a Real Robot: Evaluation: Materials Database

-Figure \ref{fig:graph_of_indis_pairs} shows the results with $T_{sens}(t=0)=35^{\circ}$C and $N=0.05$ noise.
-We see that the results with our performance model match well with the results with SVM.
-From the figure, we note that there are three to four connected components in each node-graph and these connected components tend to have the majority of the material nodes in a particular category such as metals/alloys, ceramics/glasses, polymers/elastomers, and composites/foams/natural.
+Figure \ref{fig:graph_of_indis_pairs} shows the results of $\mathcal{T}_{s}=30^{\circ}$C and $\mathcal{T}_{s}=35^{\circ}$C with $t_{contact}=2.00$s and $\sigma=0.05$ noise.
+From the figures, we can again see how initial temperature difference between surface and sensor affects distinguishibility as the graph with a higher $\mathcal{T}_{s}$ has fewer connected nodes and thus fewer indistinguishable pairs.
+Additionally, we note that there are three to four connected components in the node-graph and these connected components tend to have a majority of the material nodes in a particular category.
 This further means that a material belonging to one of these categories has a higher probability of being distinguished from a material in another category than in its own category.
-For example, it would be easier to distinguish a ceramic from a metal than another ceramic.
 We can also see some densely connected components in the graph.
-For example, metals are densely connected together, which agrees with our observation in Fig. \ref{fig:theory-init-cond}, as rising $\delta (e)$ makes it harder to distinguish materials with larger effusivity.
+For example, metals are densely connected together, which agrees with our observation in Fig. \ref{fig:f1mat_0_50}, as rising $\delta (e)$ makes it harder to distinguish two materials with larger effusivities.

-The observed connected components also agree well when compared with the effusivity ranges provided in Fig. \ref{fig:effu_dist}.
-Metals, with large effusivity values, are generally difficult to distinguish amongst themselves because their effusivity values are so large that they dominate $T_{surf}$ (Eq.\ref{eq06}) to a value very close to the ambient temperature, rendering the $T_{sens}$ curves indistinguishable.
+The observed connected components also agree well when compared with the effusivity ranges provided in Fig.\ref{fig:effu_dist}.
+Metals, with large effusivity values, are generally difficult to distinguish amongst themselves because their effusivity values are so large that they dominate $\mathcal{T}_{c}$ (Eq.\ref{eq01}) to a value very close to the ambient temperature, rendering the $T_{s}$ curves indistinguishable.

-While our performance model predicts better $\delta(e)$ for smaller effusivity values, polymers/elastomers and composites/foams/natural materials still form many edges, because the effusivity values of materials are so close that their difference is smaller than the minimum distinguishable distance $\delta (e)$.
+Polymers / elastomers are more densely connected than the metals.
+Looking at Fig. \ref{fig:effu_dist}, we see that the effusivity ranges of this group are very similar, thus making them harder to distinguish.

-As shown in Table \ref{percent_edges_avg}, the number of edges present in the graph is consistent with the observation we made in Fig. \ref{fig:theory-init-cond}, which means that a larger initial temperature difference between the sensor and the material and less noise lead to more distinguishable material pairs.
-Also, the quantitative values using the performance model match well with that of SVM.
-As shown in Table \ref{match_material} the indistinguishable material pairs predicted by our performance model match with the SVM results with around $96\%$ accuracy across all experimental conditions.
+As shown in Table. \ref{percent_edges_avg_effu}, the number of edges present in the graph is consistent with the observation we made in Section \ref{ssec:sim_result}, that a larger initial temperature difference between sensor and material and less noise leads to more distinguishable material pairs.